 Zoom recognizes that meetings need to be more efficient.
 According to Doodle's 2019 State of Meetings report, the cost of poorly organized conferences in 2019 was predicted to reach $399 billion in the U.S. and $58 billion in the U.K.

 What makes Zoom our favorite pick is its evolution since it became popular earlier this year.
-Zoom is already packed with features that make meetings more productive, and the cherry on top is that they’re continually expanding their user interface and inventing new ways to use the platform.
+Zoom is already packed with features that make meetings more productive, and the cherry on top is that they’re continually expanding their user interface and inventing new ways to use the platform, including new zoom add ons.

 Even though you’ve most probably already used Zoom for one reason or another, here’s a quick overview of a few exciting zoom features: